ccorcos/datalog-prototype/README.md

 # Datalog Prototype

-This is a full-stack prototype of a Datalog-style database.
+This is a full-stack prototype of collaborate web application backed by a Datalog-inspired database.

+## How does it work?